Direct Parent PLUS Loan

 - You must be a biological or adoptive or step-parent whose information is on the students FAFSA.

 - You must be a U.S. citizen or an eligible non-citizen.

 - The dependent student must be admitted into an undergraduate degree program and, for new students, the tuition deposit must be paid.

-- FAFSA (Free Application for Federal Student Aid) must be completed for that school year.
+- A FAFSA must be completed for the school year.
 You will need an FSA ID to complete the FAFSA electronically.

-- Student must enroll in at least 6 credit hours per term in a degree program to maintain eligibility.
+- Your student must enroll in at least six credit hours per term in a degree program to maintain eligibility.

 - Go to FIT Applicant or Student TAB